Fort Smith university heading to remote instruction, operations

 "In the state of Arkansas cases have reached an all-time high, with nearly 13,000 new cases recorded yesterday alone," Riley said.
 "On our own campus, we have had more students and employees who have reported active cases this week, and even more are quarantining after being exposed to positive cases.
 This is up from just 13 active cases on campus one week ago today."

-Riley emphasized it is a temporary measure.
+Riley emphasized it's a temporary measure.
+She said it would allow faculty, staff and students who tested positive to recover and those exposed to be released from quarantine while also continuing the university's educational mission online.
 The university will provide an update Thursday to confirm the return to on-campus work and instruction starting Jan.
 24.

+Courses that must meet in person, such as those with clinical rotations, internship placements and courses requiring hands-on skills hours, may be exempt from the change to online learning, Riley said.
+Students will be notified if they'll have in-person courses by Monday.
+The university's information technology staff agreed to help students, faculty and staff without access to computers or internet at home by providing loaner Wi-Fi hot spots, as well as laptop computers and tablets.

+The events the university originally intended to be held on campus to celebrate and honor Dr. Martin Luther King Jr. next week also shifted to online formats.
+These include the annual commemorative breakfast scheduled for 8 a.m.
+Monday and two fireside chats set to for noon Wednesday and Friday.